-As we move into the summer, and the weather gets warmer*, running can get difficult.
-Compared to the winter, when the dark sky, rain and cold can make going out for a run seem like a miserable proposition, running in the summer should be easy, right?
+As we move into summer, and the weather gets warmer,* running can get difficult.
+Compared to winter, when the dark sky, rain and cold can make going out for a run seem like a miserable proposition, running in the summer should be easy, right?
 Not necessarily.

 The bright sun and hot temperatures of summer bring their own set of challenges; especially the risks of dehydration or heatstroke.

-With this in mind, we asked the amazing community of Lonely Goatsfor their tips on how to run in the heat.
+With this in mind, we asked the amazing community of Lonely Goats for their tips on how to run in the heat.

-We recognise that not every runner likes wearing skimpy shorts, so wear what you feel comfortable in.
+Not every runner likes wearing skimpy shorts, so wear what you feel comfortable in.
 Loose clothing, in lightweight breathable materials, in lighter colours are best for running on hot days.

-Many Lonely Goats recommended wearing a hat.
+Many Lonely Goats recommend wearing a hat.
 Some runners don’t like wearing hats as they feel covering their head makes them hotter.
 It is completely down to personal preference whether you choose to wear a hat or not, but reasons for doing so include protecting bald heads from the sun and keeping the sun out of your eyes.
 Experiment to see what works best for you.